ThinkUpLLC/ThinkUp/extras/scripts/README.md

 Generates a user distribution of the web application called thinkup.zip, and drops it into a thinkup/build directory.

 Run this from ThinkUp's parent directory, and make sure a directory named build exists there.

+## insight-html-to-server (for developers to share and preview insight test HTML output)

+Automates the generation of HTML files for each insight test, and pushing to a webserver via scp.

+* `insight-html-to-server-conf` - configuration

+### Set up insight-html-to-server

+* Copy `insight-html-to-server-conf.sample` to `insight-html-to-server-conf`
+* Edit `insight-html-to-server-conf` to match your settings
+* (optionally) Symlink insight-html-to-server in to your path `ln -s ./insight-html-to-server ~/bin/`
+* Run `insight-html-to-server`

 ## migratedb (for developers changing the database)